yunikyuroidah/yunikyuroidah/README.md

 ---

 ### 💫 About Me
-🎓 Informatics Engineering Student at **Jember State Polytechnic**
-💡 Passionate about **Web, Mobile, and AI-powered development**
-🌱 Currently exploring **Next.js, Tailwind, Firebase, and AI integration**
+🎓 Informatics Engineering Student at Jember State Polytechnic 💡 Passionate about Web, Mobile, and AI-powered development 🌱 Currently exploring Next.js, Tailwind, Firebase, and AI integration
-🤝 Open to collaborating on **creative or research-based projects**, especially involving **AI, automation, or full-stack development**
+🤝 Open to collaborating on creative or research-based projects, especially involving AI, automation, or full-stack development
-✨ I believe the best way to learn is through **real-world practice and collaboration**
+✨ I believe the best way to learn is through real-world practice and collaboration

 ---